Integrity in corporate conduct

 The bank is committed to implementing regulatory, organizational and technological interventions to adequately meet privacy protection needs under the new General Data Protection Regulation -GDPR.
 These interventions, coordinated by the Data Protection Officer, meet the principles of the Group Code of Ethics that commit the Bank to adopt criteria of absolute transparency in informing customers and employees about their rights in the matter and how that their personal information is processed.

 The Group works to ensure that its working environment is permeated by mutual trust, loyalty and enriched by the contribution of each person, in accordance with the rules and agreements related to national and second level bargaining (Group).
-In 2019, 34 cases were reported for violations of labour laws against 42 closed cases and no cause for mobbing.
+In 2020, 39 cases for violations of labour law were notified and around 188 cases were closed.
+The main types of pending litigation include the termination of employment relationships – sale of business line (Intrum), compensation for damages for deskilling and mobbing, higher job positions and appeals of disciplinary sanctions (in any event in 2020, no lawsuits were reported by current employees that related solely to cases of mobbing).

 In order to ensure that its actions are aligned with principles of integrity, the bank has designed a system of controls aimed at maintaining a constant safeguard in the identification, governance and control of the risks associated with the activities carried out and in this regard it carries out audit activities on a fixed basis in relation to the nature and intensity of the risks.
-Audit activities were conducted on 230 Risk Areas in 2019, 90 of which were reported to be relevant to D. Lgs.
-231/2001.
-In addition, 15 audit activities were carried out which directly or indirectly also covered aspects related to social and environmental policies
+Audit activities were conducted on 206 Risk Areas identified in the planning phase were completed, with the completion of 251 audits (63 of which "extraordinary", i.e. originating from specific requests of Corporate Bodies, Supervisory Authorities or from events/circumstances occurring after the completion of the annual planning) (*).
+In 2020, 91 audits were reported as significant for the purposes of Italian Legislative Decree 231/2001, and among these 9 concerned activities related to corruption risk.
+These latest audits involved 10 Governance Areas/Divisions (some interventions involved several Governance Areas/Divisions).